 At the other end of the spectrum from hard sweets, there’s another risky dessert if you are wearing braces with brackets and wires—chewy sweets, such as caramels, gummies and toffee.

-These types of sweets are difficult to clean from your brackets and wires, and as Oral B points out, can cause wire damage and loosen brackets.
+These types of sweets are difficult to clean from your brackets and wires, and can cause wire damage and loosen brackets.

 The last thing you want is to carry a conversation with metal braces filled with bits of sweets that can’t be easily removed.